Vishnu-Aithal/markSeven-hodorSpeak/README.md

 # markSeven-hodorSpeak

-A Translator App which translatetes to HODOR
+A Translator App which translates to HODOR

 > ### Tech Stack Used:
 - HTML5